sharc-lab/hlsfactory-artifact-eval/README.md

 #### Vendor Tools Required for Dataset Generation

+**Note that vendor tools are not strictly required to run the case study analysis scripts.
+You can use the pre-generated datasets provided.**

 If users wish to generate datasets from scratch for case study evaluation rather than source pre-generated datasets, they need to have the following vendor tools installed, as outlined below:

 - AMD/Xilinx Vitis HLS, `2021.1` and `2023.1`